Compute

 Figure 14 Entering the username and password

-Download the InfluxDB client package using your browser and upload the package to the ECS.
+Download the x86 or Arm InfluxDB client and upload the InfluxDB client installation package to the ECS.

 5. Connect to your instance in the directory where the InfluxDB client is located.